The Johnnies Blog

 St. Johns Unviersity Students walking on the Queens, New York campus

-Top Tips for Staying Healthy and Stress-Free in College
+Top Tips for Staying Mentally and Physically Healthy in College

 Let’s be real: college life can feel like a constant juggling act.
 Between late-night study sessions, back-to-back classes, and trying to have a social life, taking care of yourself might not always make it to the top of your to-do list.
 But here’s the thing—if you’re running on empty, everything else gets harder.